Mouzayan/dex-profit-wars/README.md

 # DexProfitWars

+DexProfitWars is a Uniswap V4 hook that turns trading into a competitive leaderboard for top profit-makers.
+It unlocks monetization opportunities by enabling fee-based copy trading, drives trading spikes, and generates airdrop buzz through sponsor-funded rewards for leading traders.

-DexProfitWars is a smart contract designed as a Uniswap V4 hook that gamifies trading contests by tracking trader performance using USD-based profit calculations.
-The contract converts trade values using on-chain oracle price feeds (for ETH, token0, token1, and gas prices) to ensure fair, cross-token comparisons.
-It maintains a gas-efficient leaderboard of the top three trades in each 2‑day contest, laying the groundwork for future reward distribution and advanced applications.
+The hook tracks trader performance using USD-based profit calculations.
+It converts trade values using on-chain oracle price feeds for ETH, token0, token1, and gas prices to ensure fair, cross-token comparisons.
+It maintains a gas-efficient leaderboard of the top three traderds in 2‑day contests, laying the groundwork for future reward distribution and advanced applications.

 ## Features